CheLab-KIZ/Paper-codes/CJPA202501/readme.md

-All alignment files used in the phylogenetic analysis of Ichthyophis
+All alignment files used in the phylogenetic analysis of Ichthyophis have been deposited here.